charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

 * Loose coupling is enforced, even if we don't want it.
 At usage, we must use only the interfaces, even if we need implementations.

-* We can, in fact, with that solution, shared the same Person object, between the teacher and the student, and that is great.
+* We can, in fact, with that solution, share the same Person object, between the teacher and the student, and that is great.

 * The teacher and the student are not really a person, because we inherit only of the implementation, and not of the interface of Person.
-So the Teacher and Student interfaces should extends a Person interface.
+So the Teacher and Student interfaces should extend a Person interface.
 So the user of the Teacher could access the Person methods.

 Corrected example: